-This article lists requirements for running SSProtect on your computer.
+This article lists requirements and dependencies for running SSProtect on your computer.

-SSProtect is hybrid software and a service aimed at protecting data from organized intrusion attempts plaguing corporations.
-The software does not make use of traditional programming frameworks or common libraries to help avoid 0-day vulnerabilities held by well-funded electronic crime and espionage teams.
-The software is thus relatively small, and is comprised of an Executable and several DLLs that run on Windows laptop, desktop, workstation, and even server computers to protect files and Outlook Email messages.
-The footprint, as of v9.x, is as follows:
+SSProtect - or more precisely the :Foundation Client (which runs on your host computer) - is as a result relatively small (tiny), and is comprised of an Executable and several DLLs that run on Windows laptop, desktop, workstation, and even server computers to protect document/ data files and Outlook Email messages.
+The footprint, as of v10.7.x, is as follows:

 - SSProtect FAST UPDATE: ~ 3.6 MB